thestormforge/examples/hpa/locust/README.md

 Launch the experiment using:
 `kustomize build . | kubect apply -n <my-namespace> -f -`

-You can visualize the progress of the experiment using `redskyctl results`.
+You can visualize the progress of the experiment at `https://app.stormforge.io`.
 You should see something similar to this:

 ![](hpa-results.png)